deep-org/website/content/docs-workshops/esa-workshop2021/02_trex.markdown

 The package `TREX` (**tr**ee sapflow **ex**tractor) provides functionalities for thermal dissipation sap flow data pre- and post-processing.
 More specifically, raw sap flow data (expressed as temperature or voltage differences) can be:

-- visually inspected and outliers can be identified and removed (manual and automatic detection),
+- visually inspected and outliers can be identified and removed (manual and automatic detection) using `datacleanr`,
 - zero-flow conditions can be derived using a wealth of well-established approaches,
 - sap flow rates can be estimated using either literature- or user-specific calibration parameters for the thermal dissipation method,
-- uncertainty of sap flow estimates stemming from parameter choices can be assessed,
+- uncertainty of sap flow estimates stemming from parameter choices can be assessed by means of global sensitivity and uncertainty analysis,
-- tree eco-physiologial responses to environmental drivers can be derived (e.g., crown conductance vs vapor pressure deficit relations).
+- tree eco-physiologial responses to environmental drivers can be derived (e.g., crown conductance vs. vapor pressure deficit relations).

 For more details, visit the dedicated [`TREX` website](https://the-hull.github.io/TREX/index.html) or the [manuscript](https://doi.org/10.1111/2041-210X.13524).